 "Marius Petipa's original ballet was conceived as a glorious spectacle packed with superlative classical dancing and a score tailored to every step.
 However strong his design team, however sparky his ideas, Matthew Bourne was always going to struggle to fill such large helpings of Tchaikovsky (however ruthlessly edited).
 Even when judged purely on its own terms, his Sleeping Beauty is oddly flat and uninvolving...
 Minor roles are straight from the Bourne menagerie - fussy servants, slinky lounge lizards, chinless toffs - but the leads are equally formulaic...
 A real orchestra might have helped flesh out the production's longueurs, but live music - the lifeblood of any great dance show - has been sacrificed to the design budget.
 Lez Brotherston's sets are handsome with a gorgeous frame of gilded Corinthian columns and drapes for the royal palace; a magical transformation for the woodland vision scene; and cunning use of a moving pavement."
 The Sunday Telegraph

-Matthew Bourne's Sleeping Beauty in London at Sadler's Wells Theatre with public previews from 1 December 2015, opens on 9 December 2015 and closes on 24 January 2016.
+Matthew Bourne's Sleeping Beauty in London at Sadler's Wells Theatre with previewed from 1 December 2015, opened on 9 December 2015 and closed on 24 January 2016.